 What are the types of suspicious skin lesions?

-Suspected squamous cell carcinomas occur mainly in the areas that are chronically exposed to the sun including the head and the back of the hands.
-These lesions have the potential to spread to other parts of the body, so proper diagnosis and treatment are needed.
+Squamous Cell Carcinoma (SCC): Squamous cell carcinoma typically develops on areas of the skin that are chronically exposed to the sun, such as the head, neck, arms, and the back of the hands.
+These lesions can appear as rough, scaly patches, open sores, or wart-like growths.
+Unlike BCC, squamous cell carcinomas have the potential to spread (metastasize) to other parts of the body.
+Timely diagnosis and treatment are crucial for preventing serious health risks.

 A – Asymmetry – Does half of the lesion look different from the other half?